Skip to main contentArrow Right

 return event

-• Finally, go back to the original tab you had open, make sure that the Lambda trigger is selected, and add it to your user pool with the Add Lambda trigger button:
+• Finally, go back to the original tab where you began the Lambda setup, confirm the new trigger is selected, and click Add Lambda Trigger to apply it to your user pool:

 create lamdba trigger